We would ask the same thing if we were hearing the idea for the first time.

 Our answer is yes.
 And we think you’ll agree.

-We spent the summer blogging on these topics, and you can go deeper by clicking through to the individual posts, but we’ve gathered the main points here to bring you up to speed.
+We spent last summer blogging on these topics, and you can go deeper by clicking through to the individual posts, but we’ve gathered the main points here to bring you up to speed.

 Along the way you’ll see that we have a few opportunities for you to get involved.
 We’d be humbled if you would pray for us, help us promote the project online, or consider supporting us financially to help send gospelthread to the church.